 The Importance of an OB/GYN during Pregnancy

-An OB/GYN is a primary care doctor who practices both of the medical specialties obstetrics and gynecology.
-Combined, these two specialties deal with the female reproductive organs in their pregnant and non-pregnant state.
-Women should begin seeing an OB/GYN during their teenage years, as these doctors can help with a number of things including STD awareness and testing, contraceptives, family planning and more.
+An OB/GYN is a primary care doctor who practices two medical specialties — obstetrics and gynecology.
+Combined, these two specialties deal with the female reproductive organs in their pregnant and non-pregnant states.
+Women should begin seeing an OB/GYN during their teenage years if they are having problems, or when they become sexually active.
+These doctors can help with STD awareness and testing, contraceptives, family planning, and more.

 Benefits of an OB/GYN